Skip to main content

 Overview

 Acer cissifolium is a deciduous tree reaching 20–30 feet (6–9 m) tall with a spread of 20–30 feet (6–9 m), forming a rounded to broadly spreading crown.
-It is unusual among maples in having trifoliate leaves — each leaf consists of three separate leaflets, 1.5–3 inches (4–7.5 cm) long, with serrated margins, resembling the foliage of ivy (Hedera) more than a typical maple.
-Leaflets are medium green above, paler below.
+Among maples, it bears trifoliate leaves — each leaf consists of three separate leaflets, 1.5–3 inches (4–7.5 cm) long, with serrated margins, resembling the foliage of ivy (Hedera) more than a typical maple leaf.
+Leaflets are medium green above and paler below.
 Fall color is orange to red to red-purple, appearing in October and lasting 2–3 weeks.
 Small yellow-green flowers appear in slender pendant racemes in April–May before or with the leaves.
 Paired samaras, 0.75–1 inch (2–2.5 cm) long, ripen in September–October.
-The species tolerates partial shade better than most maples, making it suitable for understory positions.
+The species tolerates partial shade and is suitable for understory positions where many other maples perform poorly.
 It is dioecious — male and female flowers occur on separate trees — so fruit set requires both sexes in proximity.
+Growth is slow to moderate at 6–12 inches (15–30 cm) per year, and the species is susceptible to verticillium wilt in poorly drained soils.

 Native Range